shanelonergan/shanelonergan.github.io/_posts/2020-2-8-terminal-pt-1.md

 - path expansion (type /u/lo/b and hit tab and it automatically expands to /usr/local/bin)
 - plugins and frameworks

 The last feature is often one of the largest draws of Zsh, as it gives you access to the community-driven framework Oh-My-Zsh.
+OMZ includes over 100 useful plugins and themes which allow you to configure your terminal to maximum beauty and functionality.

 ### Fish

+The last shell I have experience with is Fish, the Friendly Interactive Shell.
+True to its name, Fish is made to be the most user friendly shell possible.
+It offers autosuggestions, tab complete, and syntax highlighting out of the box, and it utilizes a web-based configuration system.
+This allows you to set colors, functions, themes, view your history, and more, all from the browser!
+Fish also has a version of Oh-My-Zsh, fitting called Oh-My-Fish, so you still can access all those plugins and themes.
+However, I have found fish to operate faster than Zsh, so I use it in in my Hyper setup to counteract the slower emulator.
+One major tradeoff with Fish is that it's scripting language is quite different that Bash/Zsh, so you will have to rewrite any scripts/custom command files you have written in the past.